awsdocs/amazon-ecs-developer-guide/doc_source/ECS_GetStarted.md

 1. In the **Security Group** field, specify a range of IPv4 addresses to allow inbound traffic from, in CIDR block notation\.
 For example, `203.0.113.0/24`\.

 1. \(Optional\) You can choose to use an Application Load Balancer with your service\.
-When a task is launched from a service that is configured to use a load balancer, the task is launched on is registered with the load balancer and traffic from the load balancer is distributed across the instances in the load balancer\.
+When a task is launched from a service that is configured to use a load balancer, the task is registered with the load balancer and traffic from the load balancer is distributed across the instances in the load balancer\.
 For more details, see [Introduction to Application Load Balancers](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html)\.
 **Important**
 Application Load Balancers do incur cost while they exist in your AWS resources\.
 For more information on Application Load Balancer pricing, see [Application Load Balancer Pricing](http://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/pricing/)\.